tobiasgiese/cluster-api-migration/README.md

 * create a backup of all CAPI resources of the workload cluster
 * purge and redeploy the CAPI management
     * the state is now gone
-* start the adoption to adopt the orphaned cluster
+* start the migration to adopt the orphaned cluster
     * phase 1: Cluster infrastructure
     * phase 2: KubeadmControlPlane
     * phase 3: MachineDeployment
-* verify the adoption with a rolling upgrade
+* verify the migration with a rolling upgrade